-The Chinese government is putting in place various measures (Easy financing, Easy license plate availability) to improve demand outlook of the auto industry but the auto industry is unlikely to improve before H2-2020.
+The Chinese government is putting in place various measures (Easy financing, Easy license plate availability) to improve demand outlook of the auto industry but the auto industry is unlikely to come back to pre-COVID levels before 2021.

 The top two best-selling vehicles in China, Volkswagen Lavida and Nissan Sylphy priced in same range ($15,000-$24,000) have front McPherson Strut and Torsion rear beam setup.
 In the mid and high segment, many vehicles have front McPherson and Rear Multi-link setup.

 The best-selling domestic brand SUV, HAVAL H6 has McPherson independent suspension, Double Wishbone independent suspension.

 In premium best-sellers like Mercedes C Class, Audi A4, both front and rear Multi-link independent suspension is a standard fitment.